-1. Incidents that may Lead to Suspension - Section 306(1) of the Education Act

-- 1.1.
-A principal may suspend a Student, if they believe the Student has engaged in any of the activities listed below: - 1.1.1.
-Uttering a threat to inflict serious bodily harm on another person; - 1.1.2.
-Possessing alcohol, illegal drugs, or unless the Student is a medical cannabis user, cannabis; - 1.1.3.
-Being under the influence of alcohol or unless the Student is a medical cannabis user, cannabis; - 1.1.4.
-Swearing at a teacher or at another person in a position of authority; - 1.1.5.
-Committing an act of vandalism that causes extensive damage to school property at the Student's school or to property located on the premises of the Student's school; - 1.1.6.
-Bullying; - 1.1.7.
-Engaging in an act, which according to the principal, harms the well-being of another member of the School Community, whether through implicit or explicit bias, prejudice or hate based on grounds protected by the Ontario Human Rights Code and - 1.1.8.
-Engaging in any act considered by the principal to be injurious to the physical or mental well-being of any member of the School Community. - 1.2.
-If a Student in junior kindergarten (also known as Year 1) to Grade 3 has engaged in any of the activities listed above, the principal will not consider suspension.
+- 1. Incidents that may Lead to Suspension Section 306(1) of the Education Act - 1.1.
+A principal may suspend a Student, if they believe the Student has engaged in any of the activities listed below: - 4.4.2.1.1.1.
+Uttering a threat to inflict serious bodily harm on another person; - 4.4.3.1.1.2.
+Possessing alcohol, illegal drugs, or unless the pupilStudent is a medical cannabis user, cannabis; - 4.4.4.1.1.3.
+Being under the influence of alcohol or unless the pupilStudent is a medical cannabis user, cannabis; - 4.4.5.1.1.4.
+Swearing at a teacher or at another person in a position of authority; - 4.4.6.1.1.5.
+Committing an act of vandalism that causes extensive damage to school property at the Student's school or to property located on the premises of the Student's school; - 4.4.7.1.1.6.
+Bullying; - persistent opposition to authority; - use of profane or improper language; - 1.1.7.
+Engaging in an act, which according to the principal, harms the well-being of another member of the School Community, whether through implicit or explicit bias, prejudice or hate based on grounds protected by the Ontario Human Rights Code and - 4.4.8.
+1.1.8.
+Engaging in any act considered by the principal to be injurious to the moral tone physical or mental well-being of any member of the School; Community. - 4.4.9.1.1.1.
+Engaging in any act considered by the principal to be injurious to the physical or mental well-being of any member of the School Community; - engaging in any act considered by the principal to be contrary to the Board or school Code of Conduct or the Board's Safe Schools Policies and Procedures.

+1.2.
+6.2 If a Student in junior kindergarten (also known as Year 1) to Grade 3 has engaged in any of the activities listed above, the principal will not consider suspension.
 The principal must provide positive behaviour supports and should refer to Paragraph 3.2 of Section 2 for potential options.

-2. Other Non-Disciplinary Reasons for Suspension - Immunizations immunization-related suspension direction.
+- 5.2.
+Other Non-Disciplinary Reasons for a Suspension Immunizations - 5.1.2.1.

-- 2.1.
 In accordance with the Immunization of School Students Act, Reg.
-645, the Medical Officer of Health may order that a Student be suspended or excluded from school where the Student is not immunized as required by legislation and is not legally exempt from being immunized. - 2.2.
-On behalf of the Medical Officer of Health, TVDSB will cooperate with all
+645, the Medical Officer of Health may order that a Student be suspended or excluded from school where the Student is not immunized as required by legislation and is not legally exempt from being immunized.